FastSpring Connector for SSIS

 Video Tutorial - Integrate FastSpring data in SSIS

-• How to download / install required driver for FastSpring integration in SSIS
+• How to download and install the required PowerPack for FastSpring integration in SSIS

 Prerequisites